uswds/uswds-proposals/README.md

 At this time, the proposal process is only for new component ideas.

+### Other ways to contribute

-To submit a request for a new feature, code enhancement, or bug fix, [open an issue in the uswds repo](https://github.com/uswds/uswds/issues/new/choose) instead.
+To request a new feature, code enhancement, or bug fix, [open an issue in the uswds repo](https://github.com/uswds/uswds/issues/new/choose) instead.

-Visit our [contribution page](https://designsystem.digital.gov/about/contribute/) to learn more about all the ways you can contribute to USWDS.
+Learn more about the ways you can contribute to USWDS on the [contribution page](https://designsystem.digital.gov/about/contribute/).

 ## Help with GitHub